edinburghlivinglab/dds/course_docs/report_2_skel.md

 ## Your contribution

-Say what your personal contribution was to the team effort during the Fast Hack.
+Say what your personal contribution was to the team effort during the Slow Hack.

 # 7. Conclusions

-Summarise overall what you personally, and your team, have accomplished so far.
+Summarise overall what you personally, and your team, have accomplished in your project.
 This part of your report should draw together the main threads of your report.
 Try to emphasise four key 'take home' points for the reader.